ameya98/pr2roc/README.md

 * Convert the interpolated ROC curve back to PR space, giving us an interpolated PR curve.

 See the reference below for a more detailed description of the relationship between ROC curves and PR curves.
-This package is essentially an implementation of the methods in the paper.
+This package is essentially an implementation of the methods in the reference.

 ## Usage